nilium/goja/README.md

 NodeJS Compatibility
 --------------------

-There is a [separate project](https://github.com/dop251/goja_nodejs) aimed at providing some of the NodeJS functionality.
+There is a [separate project](https://github.com/dop251/goja_nodejs) aimed at providing some of the NodeJS functionality by dop251 (the original author of goja).